aagatshukla-ah/swiggy-invoice-fetcher/README.md

 #### ✅ Step 1: Enable 2-Step Verification

-Enable 2FA so you can create an App Password.

 ```bash
 https://myaccount.google.com/security
 ```

 → Scroll to **"Signing in to Google"**
 → Enable **2-Step Verification**